 Harmful if swallowed.
 Do not touch damaged containers or spilled material unless wearing appropriate personal protective clothing.
-Avoid breathing dust, mist, fumes, vapors or spray.
 Stop leak if you can do it without risk.
-Contain spillage, then cover or absorb spill with non-combustible absorbent material (vermiculite, sand, or similar) and collect spillage and place in suitable container for future disposal.
+Contain spillage, then cover / absorb spill with non-combustible absorbent material (vermiculite, sand, or similar), collect and place in suitable containers for disposal.
 Dispose of in accordance with all applicable regulations (see Section 13).